But are they all created equal? Absolutely not.

 Now that you know what proposal software is, why it’s valuable, and how to choose the right app for your business, let’s talk about a few specific options available to you.

-Here are the five best proposal software solutions in 2021:
+Here are the 10 best proposal software solutions:

 First up, we have PandaDoc, a popular tool that allows users to quickly create contracts, forms, and other important documents, in addition to branded proposals.